Zeko enjoys writing about gift ideas and creative ways to celebrate holidays and special occasions.

 College students, for example, often find themselves short on cash because of the high cost of college tuition.
-Other people just let holiday shopping deplete their bank accounts way too fast.
-Whatever the reason is, homemade gifts are a great way to give something unique to family and friends without busting your budget.
+Other people let holiday shopping deplete their bank accounts way too fast.
+Whatever the reason, homemade gifts are a great way to give something unique to family and friends without busting your budget.

 Even though homemade gifts are considered thoughtful and more meaningful than store-bought gifts, many often end up in the closet for several months, then go straight to Goodwill.
 The problem with those gifts is not that they are handmade.
-The problem is that sometimes people make them without giving much thought about whether or not the recipient would really like them or use them.
+The problem is that sometimes people make them without considering whether or not the recipient would really like them or use them.
 So, before making those cute knitted coasters or scrap fabric hair clips, find out if the person on your gift list will actually use them.

 The following article includes ideas for DIY gifts that teen girls can make for their besties and friends.
 They are all relatively easy to make and look like something you would buy in a store, so they are very likely to be a hit with most girls.

-Handmade friendship bracelets have always been very popular accessories and you can never go wrong with giving one to a teenage girl as a gift.
+Handmade friendship bracelets have always been very popular accessories, and you can never go wrong with giving one to a teenage girl as a gift.
 Nowadays, friendship bracelets have changed a great deal.
-They are no longer the simple bracelets made from colored yarn, which is woven into intricate patterns.
+They are no longer simple bracelets made from colored yarn, which is woven into intricate patterns.
 They have gotten more glam and stylish, which makes them perfect gifts for fashionistas.

 One great example of fancy friendship bracelets can be seen on the blog A Beautiful Mess.
-These are made from colorful leather straps and modern .
+These are made from colorful leather straps and modern alphabet slide charms.
 You can make these adorable “arm candies” in, literally, minutes and personalize them with whatever phrase, acronym, hashtag or social media slang words you want.
 The lingo you choose to use would probably make many people scratch their heads, but your bestie will definitely understand it.
-This will make your homemade gift more special and treasured. alphabet slide charms
+This will make your homemade gift more special and treasured.

 Designer Inspired Tablet Case

-Another nice thing is that you can use the simple hand stitching technique from the tutorial to make other accessories like phone or laptop cases.
+Another nice thing is that you can use the simple hand-stitching technique from the tutorial to make other accessories like phone or laptop cases.